Engin-Boot/pong-stage-amutamil/Stage0/1_User Interface.md

   When game launched

-  Then two 1 dimentional floating pad is setup within playing area by this module
+  Then two 1 dimensional floating pad is setup within playing area by this module

   ----------------------------------------------------------------